notkirb/Deamazonifier/README.md

+## Archived due to inactivity
+I am archiving projects that I am not going to continue working on, and this is one of them.

 ![Icon](Deamazonify_Icn_Small.png)
 # Deamazonifier NT Branch
 A basic program built for Windows that fixes (almost) everything wrong with Amazon Fire tablets